MatthewJung14/SocietyOfPCBuildingWebApp/README.md

 website all all necessary features for the organization.
 Furthermore, The SPCB collaborates with many other organizations on campus, and thus a club collaboration form would be beneficial.
 Finally, The SPCB recently collaborated with Gator E-Sports to create a PC gaming room within The Reitz Student Union.
-They will need an application that allow UF students to rent out PCs for certain time slots to properly implement this game room.
+They will need an application that allows UF students to rent out PCs for certain time slots to properly implement this game room.

 Project Members: